立秋 Risshūthe first sign of autumn · Aug 8 – Aug 22

 Grouped by what you love

 Slow and meditative.
 The tea ceremony is Japan's signature ritual — a practice that dates back over 1,000 years, carries a deep Zen influence, and centres on the careful preparation and serving of matcha with sweets.
 Pair it with zazen, seated Zen meditation offered in temple settings for peace and clarity.
-If you only do one refined thing in Kyoto, make it these.
+If you only do one refined thing in Kyoto, make it these — or go quieter still with a kōdō incense appreciation session, a private garden ritual built around scent rather than taste.

 Hands-on making.
 Prefer to create something?
-Try pottery in Kyoto, calligraphy in Tokyo, or kintsugi, ikebana and wagashi sweet-making — all genuine traditional arts that reward attention to detail.
+Try pottery in Kyoto, calligraphy in Tokyo, hand-make a sheet of washi paper in Kyoto, fold your own in an origami class in Tokyo, or kintsugi, ikebana and wagashi sweet-making — all genuine traditional arts that reward attention to detail.
 Foodies should book sushi making in Tokyo.
+Musically inclined?
+Try a shamisen trial lesson.
+Green-thumbed travellers can prune and wire a bonsai at a working Tokyo garden, and knife lovers can sharpen and engrave their own kitchen knife in Asakusa.

 High-energy and playful.
 For adrenaline, the samurai and ninja studios in Tokyo teach real forms in a fun, beginner-friendly way, and taiko drumming is pure joy.